TurboWay/DorisClient/README.md

 # 1. meta_table for saving all table meta
 # 2. meta_tablet for saving all tablet meta
 # 3. meta_partition for saving all partition meta
+# 4. meta_size for saving all table size meta
 dm.create_tables()

 # collect table meta >> meta_table